sanyabt/np-kg/README.md

 ### If you want to use the pre-built KGs

-1. [Download the knowledge graph and node labels files from Zenodo](https://doi.org/10.5281/zenodo.6814507) and add to local folder - resources/knowledge_graphs.
+1. [Download the knowledge graph and node labels files from Zenodo](https://doi.org/10.5281/zenodo.12536780) and add to local folder - resources/knowledge_graphs.
 NP-KG is available as TSV file with triples and NetworkX multidigraph (gpickle files).

 * **Merged KG:** includes merged PheKnowLator KG and literature-based graph.
 Download this file if you do not know which KG to use.
-	* Filename: _NP-KG_v2.0.0.tsv_
+	* Filename: _NP-KG_v3.0.0.tsv_
-	* Filename: _NP-KG_v2.0.0.gpickle_
+	* Filename: _NP-KG_v3.0.0.gpickle_
 * **PheKnowLator KG:** includes full instance-based build of the PheKnowLator KG.
 See [PheKnowLator](https://github.com/callahantiff/PheKnowLator) for more details.
-	* Filename: _PheKnowLator_v3.1.1_full_instance_inverseRelations_OWLNETS_NetworkxMultiDiGraph.gpickle_
-* **Literature-based graph:** includes all nodes and edges extracted from full texts of green tea and kratom literature and inferred edges.
-	* Filename: _machine_read_merged_v2.0.0.gpickle_
+	* Filename: _PheKnowLator_v3.1.2_full_instance_inverseRelations_OWLNETS_NetworkxMultiDiGraph.gpickle_

-### Node Labels
+### Node Labels and Node Types
-* Download _nodeLabels_v2.0.0.tsv_ file with all node labels for the merged KG.
+* Download _nodeLabels_v3.0.0.tsv_ file with all node labels for the merged KG.
+* Download _nodeTypes_v3.0.0.tsv_ file with node types for all nodes in the merged KG.

 2. See [evaluation-scripts](https://github.com/sanyabt/np-kg/tree/main/evaluation-scripts) for examples of queries and path searches.